saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/cypress.md

 ### `key`
 <p><small>| OPTIONAL | STRING |</small></p>

-The secret key that grants permission to record your Cypress tests.
+The secret key that grants permission to record your tests in the Cypress dashboard.

 ```yaml
   record: true